physrisk/model-repository/README.md

 This repository stores development code for the models that are, or will be, featured on [Physics of Risk](http://rf.mokslasplius.lt/) blog.
 All of the respective descriptions of the models will be published on [Physics of Risk](http://rf.mokslasplius.lt/) blog.

+Raw markdown files behind the posts and pages on Physics of Risk are stored in another GitHub repository: [https://github.com/akononovicius/physRisk-model-repository](https://github.com/akononovicius/physRisk-model-repository).

+Images and other external files are not uploaded to any GitHub repository.

 ## Dependencies

 Most of the models depend on some well-known javascript libraries, which are not part of this repository.
 Some models also reuse "common" code written by the contributors for [Physics of Risk](http://rf.mokslasplius.lt).
 All of these dependencies in our development environment are stored in `js-lib` folder.